Eibozhenko-Mikhail/gasp/README.md

 </p>
 </img>

-This page is dedicated to implementation of "**Generalized Adaptive Skill Prior Meta-Reinforcement Learning**" algorithm in the context of final Master Thesis for chair of Robotics, Artificial Intelligence and Real-time Systems at TUM School of Computation, Information and Technology authored by Mikhail Eibozhenko.
+This page is dedicated to implementation of "**Generalized Adaptive Skill Prior Meta-Reinforcement Learning**" algorithm in the context of final Master Thesis for chair of Robotics, Artificial Intelligence and Real-time Systems at TUM School of Computation, Information and Technology authored by Mikhail Eibozhenko under supervision of Prof. Alois Knoll and Xiangtong Yao.

 ## Acknowledgements